Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 How Much Do Home Health Aides Make?

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for a home health aide is just above $28,000, which works out to be just above $13 per hour.
-Annual salaries for home health aides in the 90th percentile can reach as high as $36,000 or more.
+According to the US Bureau of Labor Statistics (BLS), the average annual salary* for a Home Health Aide is just above $29,000, which is about $14 per hour.
+However, annual salaries for Home Health Aides in the 90th percentile can reach as high as $37,000 or more.

 Highest Paying Industries for Home Health Aides